How would you describe your writing style?

-Where do you get your material for your writing?
+Where do you get material for your writing?

 Most of my material comes from my personal life, probably because I am writing what I know.
 I write from observation, experience and curiosity.
-I want to discover what a character could become if I put her in certain situations.
-I mostly write from the female perspective, because for me it is the most comfortable and what I know best.
+I want to discover what a character could become if I put her in certain situations, and I love seeing the plot unfold from her internal and external interactions.
+I also occasionally write from the male perspective in some of my short stories, but I tend toward the female perspective.

 What are you trying to tell your readers?
 Is there a message in your books, or are you simply trying to entertain?